 Public Safety and Security works with the Lower Gwynedd police or state police as necessary to respond to possible violations of local or state laws.
 Any criminal incident is reported to state and local police.
 All such reports are fully investigated in cooperation with police authorities.
 Public Safety and Security personnel neither carry weapons nor have arrest powers, but work with the police in the event that an arrest is warranted.
 Direct radio contact and a long-standing cooperative relationship with state and local authorities are essential in promoting good relationships between the University and the surrounding community.

-Gwynedd Mercy University students and employees are informed of college security procedures through this website and campus publications, which include the Student Handbook, Faculty Handbook, Employee Handbook, the UPDATE , and the Gwynedition .
+Gwynedd Mercy University students and employees are informed of university security procedures through this website and campus publications, which include the Student Handbook, Faculty Handbook, Employee Handbook, the UPDATE , and the Gwynedition .
 Security considerations used in the maintenance of campus facilities, including landscaping, groundskeeping, outdoor lighting and security services are regularly discussed at College Council and in other appropriate college forums.
 Public Safety and Security falls under the auspices of the Vice President for Finance & Administration.

 Important Gwynedd Mercy University Public Safety Resources